Frequently Asked Church Planting Questions

 WHY?
 It is of great advantage and a blessing for a church to send out its members and staff to the mission field.
 Many churches have been greatly blessed by raising up, calling out and sending planters to start works even blocks away from itself.
 This allows the sending church to be able to continue fellowship with, ministry with and easily resource its "child" during its formative years.
 The SBTC wholeheartedly encourages this kind of church reproduction.

 On the negative side, unfortunately, members and staff who go out to plant nearby without the blessing or sending of their church usually, consciously or unconsciously, bring division and turmoil to the planter's former church because the new plant will draw the friends and family of the planter from the former church.
 Planters must consider this ethical and moral issue when praying about where God would lead them to plant the new church.
-The SBTC does all it can to discourage this and thus, will not support plants in these cases.
-A church split is not a church plant.
+The SBTC does all it can to discourage this.
+These groups may seek affiliation with the SBTC, but do not qualify for funding support as a church plant.

 New churches may start out of different circumstances.
 A church split, a church relocation, a re-organization, a move from another denomination, a splinter group leaving a church – all these situations certainly lead to “new” churches being formed.
 Without a doubt, many of these churches grow into strong, evangelistic churches.
 However, because of the SBTC’s church planting philosophy, and because we must be wise stewards of God’s resources, in order to be considered for funding from the SBTC, we define a new church plant as follows: